rampaa/JL/README.md

 Download from the [releases page](https://github.com/rampaa/JL/releases).
 Prefer the x86 version for 50-80% less memory usage.

+IMPORTANT: If you are using Winsows 7, you MUST use the x86 version because of a .NET bug.
+See the [link](https://github.com/dotnet/runtime/issues/66272) for more details.

 ## Screenshots

 <img src="https://user-images.githubusercontent.com/25622653/155894148-31bef5b8-d290-4e00-b12a-3294c2a708b8.png" width=75% height=75%>